Photo by Mars Taska

 They’ve directed multiple productions both off-off-Broadway & regionally, working as a director with The Tank, Village Playwrights, Playwrights Horizons Theater School, and as an assistant director & choreographer for the childrens summer shows at Theater SilCo in Colorado.

-As a non-equity actor, they have performed Off-Broadway with the NYC Children’s Theater at Theatre Row (New York Times review), as well as Off-Off Broadway at The Tank, & educationally with NYU Tisch Studentworks, Playwrights Horizons Downtown, Morpheus Productions, & in various student film projects.
+As a non-equity actor, they have performed Off-Broadway with the NYC Children’s Theater at Theatre Row under the direction of Anika Larsen (New York Times review), as well as Off-Off Broadway at The Tank, & educationally with NYU Tisch Studentworks, Playwrights Horizons Downtown, Morpheus Productions, & in various student film projects.

 In addition to working in theater, Noma has also written numerous scripts for TV & film, and is currently developing an original half-hour YA workplace comedy about a group of teens who work at a zoo in Arizona; ANIMALS!